jamesjcook/windows_batch_utils/README.md

 dir_count.bat - echos the count of items in a specified directory.

+fileparts.bat - splits a file into its "basename"(the filename+ext) and "dirname" full path - filename.
+Sets accorrding env variables.
+Also sets F_EXT and F_NAME if name and file ext are desired separate.
+Works on files or directories.
+May not work with trailing slashes.

 is_running - echos yes or no if the specified program.exe is currently running.

 is_scheduled.bat - echos yes or no if the specified taskname is scheduled in the root of scheduled tasks

+shortcut.bat - shortcut creator which impersonates shortcut.exe(poorly)

 sleep_ping.bat - function to delay, accurate to seconds.